Free: A Most Inspiring Book

 As much as I’ve covered this subject in numerous posts, people still consider compulsive thinking to be the main obstacle when they meditate.
 And its completely understandable.
 After all, in a culture such… Continue reading

-MEDITATION QUESTION FROM AUDREY:I had only been meditating for a short while before I entered “the void”.
-I was meditating in my back yard one night and I guess you could say that… Continue reading
+Question: I had only been meditating for a short while before I entered “the void”.
+I was meditating in my back yard one night and I guess you could say that I stumbled… Continue reading

 As much as I have covered this subject in numerous posts, I keep hearing meditators complain about thinking.
 ‘I cant stop thinking,’ seems to be the main complaint, and obstacle in almost everybody’s… Continue reading

-As I’ve said before, meditation can be summed up in one sentence: ‘Meditation is the skill of being still.’
-The stillness I’m speaking of is not the comatose stillness we can find ourselves… Continue reading
+Meditation can be summed up in one sentence: ‘Meditation is the skill of being still.’
+The stillness I’m talking about is not the semi-comatose stillness we’re in when watching TV, nor is it… Continue reading